 Glatiramer Side Effects

-Some side effects of glatiramer may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for glatiramer may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to glatiramer: subcutaneous kit, subcutaneous powder for solution, subcutaneous solution

 In addition to its needed effects, some unwanted effects may be caused by glatiramer.
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking glatiramer:More common

 - bleeding, hard lump, hives or welts, itching, pain, redness, or swelling at the place of injection

 - fast, irregular, pounding, or racing heartbeat or pulse

 - lower back or side pain